Mission

 Performance indicators

 This role silos the pain product knowledge of the engineers working on the product.
-This is far from ideal.
-We should not hire for the role until we feel the pain is harmful.
-For example:
+We should avoid this as much as we can.
+We should not hire for the role until we hit a wall:

 - Examples of good reasons ✅:

-- we want to sell SLAs, we have tried the above but none of the solutions are working, they prevent us to move the product roadmap forward.
+- We want to sell SLAs, but we have tried the above, and none of the solutions are working; they prevent us from moving the product roadmap forward.

-- engineers spend time answering over and over the same questions, they have done all they can to fix the root causes, but it's not enough.
-It's distracting them, they don’t learn anything new.
+- Engineers spend time answering the same questions over and over the same questions after they have done all they can to fix the root causes, but it's not enough.
+It's distracting them; they don’t learn anything new.

 - Example of wrong reasons ❌:

-- we have 1k issues opened on GitHub, we can't keep up with it.
-Here I would advocate that the solution is either:
+- We have 1k issues opened on GitHub, and we can't keep up with them.
+Here, I would advocate that the solution is either:

-- to break down the product ownership, to become more efficient, and compete with both MIT libraries that have a single focus.
+- to break down the product ownership, to become more efficient, and to compete with both MIT libraries, which have a single focus.

 - to deprioritize new features if the issues raised are more important.